 - Must refrain from over-coaching the participant for whom they are caddying

 - Must allow the junior golfers to learn and play their own game

 - Should aid tournament staff in implementing the GJG Pace of Play Policy by helping your group to expedite play and by searching for golf balls

 - May assist their player with his/her scoring and marking for their fellow competitor’s score

 Note: The player and his/her caddie are responsible for knowing the rules.
 During a stipulated round and for any breach of a rule by his/her caddie, the player incurs the applicable penalty.

 Motorized carts are prohibited in all divisions.
 Players must walk and carry their own bags, or they may use a non-motorized pull cart where permitted.
 Penalty for breach of these conditions is two strokes for each hole at which any breach occurred with a maximum penalty per round of four strokes.
 Players may use their own pull carts or rent from the host facility when available.
 These carts must be in good condition (such that no damage is caused to the course) and be kept away from the surface of all tees and putting greens.
 Any player in violation of the rules for pull carts will lose the privilege of using one.
 Tournament-approved shuttles may exist at certain sites.

 Code of Conduct

-All play is governed by the 2016-17 USGA Rules of Golf and its decisions and, where applicable, by local rules, conditions, and definitions, which are all subject to changes or amendments by the AJG Tournament Committee.
+All play is governed by the Rules of Golf Effective January 2016 and its Decisions, the GJG Tournament Hard Card and, where applicable, by local rules, conditions, and definitions, which are all subject to changes or amendments by the GJG Tournament Committee.

 Most correspondence from the Georgia Junior Golf office is sent to members via email.
 If you have spam blocker software on any of the email addresses you provided during membership registration, be sure to add the following addresses to your list of trusted senders: